MetzinAround/practical-classroom-workshop/course/formatting_text.md

 git push to send them out to a remote repository!
 ```

-And it looks something like this:
+Once this is saved, added, commited, and pushed to main, it looks something like this:

 ![git-page](https://i.imgur.com/N22CBLj.png)